-(in thousands of dollars) 2020 2019
+(in thousands of dollars) 2021 2020

 Public Services and Procurement Canada -

-accommodations 64,408 71,108
+accommodations 69,259 64,408

 Treasury Board Secretariat - employer's share of

-insurance premiums 26,041 23,268
+insurance premiums 24,443 26,041

 Employment and Social Development Canada -

 administrative charges related to workers'

-compensation payments 207 223
+compensation payments 157 207

-Total services received without charge 90,656 94,599
+Total services received without charge 93,859 90,656

 The Government of Canada has centralized some of its administrative activities for efficiency purposes and economic delivery of programs to the public.
 As a result, common service organizations provide specific services to all federal government departments and agencies without charge.
-The cost of these services, such as payroll and cheque issuance services provided by Public Services and Procurement Canada, is not included as an expense in the House of Commons' Statement of Operations and Net Financial Position.
+The cost of these services, such as payroll, cheque issuance services, and translation services provided by Public Services and Procurement Canada, is not included as an expense in the House of Commons' Statement of Operations and Net Financial Position.